How to Become a Foot Care Nurse

 Always seek out the latest updates.
 Every so often, certification boards will survey certified foot care nurses to review new trends and needs for foot care.
 These reviews may change their recommendations for knowledge and skills required to perform competent and safe care.
 Stay up to date and informed on their recommendations by reviewing their exam content.

-Rainier Medical in Washington has offered hands-on-training in the past and (I assume) will in the future.
+Rainier Medical in Washington is offering hands-on-training in Issaquah, WA.
 FootCare by Nurses in Greenfield, MA offers hands-on-training.
-University of Wisconsin-Eau Claire offers hands-on-training (currently on hold).
+University of Wisconsin-Eau Claire offers hands-on-training in Eau Claire, WI.
 I highly recommend training with a podiatrist in your area who you can refer clients to if the foot care becomes advanced.
 Spending some hours with a wound care podiatrist is very helpful as well.

 Regulations Regarding Foot Care Performed by Nurses: